H3D-AstroA1/azure-cross-tenant-log-collection-guide/Telemetry-Collection-One-Pager.md

-# Telemetry Collection from Simulation Infrastructure – Executive Summary
+# Telemetry Collection from Simulation Infrastructure

+## Executive Summary

 ## Challenge

-Simulation game boards operate as isolated Azure tenants generating critical telemetry (Azure logs, Entra ID logs, M365 audit logs) that must be collected centrally for analysis.
-The challenge: collect telemetry securely without modifying tenant behaviour or compromising isolation.
+Simulation game boards operate as **isolated Azure tenants**, each generating valuable telemetry—including **Azure platform logs, Entra ID logs, and Microsoft 365 audit logs** that must be analyzed centrally to support detection, validation, and exercise outcomes.

+The core challenge is to **collect this telemetry centrally without altering tenant behaviour, weakening isolation boundaries, or introducing operational risk** to the simulation environment.

 ---

 ## Solution: Hybrid Collection Architecture

-**No single method can collect all log types** due to Microsoft's architectural separation of Azure Resource Manager, Entra ID, and Microsoft 365.
-A hybrid approach combining three mechanisms is required:
+Due to Microsoft’s architectural separation between **Azure Resource Manager, Entra ID,** and **Microsoft 365,** no single mechanism can collect all required telemetry types.
+A hybrid approach is therefore required, combining three complementary collection methods.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐